Roblox hits milestone of 90M monthly active users

 Kids gaming platform Roblox, most recently valued at over $2.5 billion, has reached a new milestone of 90 million monthly active users, the company said on Sunday.
-That’s up from the 70 million monthly actives it claimed at its last funding round – a $150 million Series F, announced last fall.
+That’s up from the 70 million monthly actives it claimed at its last funding round — a $150 million Series F announced last fall.
 The sizable increase in users is credited to Roblox’s international expansion efforts, and particularly its more recent support for the French and German languages.

-The top 150 games that run on the Roblox platform are now available in both languages, along with community moderation, customer support, and parental resources.
+The top 150 games that run on the Roblox platform are now available in both languages, along with community moderation, customer support and parental resources.

-The gaming company has also been steadily growing as more kids join after hearing about it from friends or seeing its games played on YouTube, for example.
+The gaming company also has been steadily growing as more kids join after hearing about it from friends or seeing its games played on YouTube, for example.
 Like Fortnite, it has become a place that kids go to “hang out” online even when not actively playing.

 The games themselves are built by third-party creators, while Roblox gets a share of the revenue the games generate from the sale of virtual goods.
 In 2017, Roblox paid out $30 million to its creator community, and later said that number would more than double in 2018.
-It says that players and creators now spend over a billion hours per month on its platform.
+It says that players and creators now spend more than a billion hours per month on its platform.

 Roblox’s growth has not been without its challenges, however.
-Bad actors last year subverted the game’s protections to assault a child’s in-game avatar – a serious problem for a game aimed at kids, and a PR crisis, as well.
-But the company addressed the problem by quickly securing its platform to prevent future hacks of this kind, apologized to parents, banned the hackers, and soon after launched a “digital civility initiative” as part of its broader push for online safety.
+Bad actors last year subverted the game’s protections to assault a child’s in-game avatar — a serious problem for a game aimed at kids, and a PR crisis, as well.
+But the company addressed the problem by quickly securing its platform to prevent future hacks of this kind, apologized to parents, banned the hackers and soon after launched a “digital civility initiative” as part of its broader push for online safety.

 Months later, Roblox was still surging.